 In a food processor, add in butter, icing sugar, cocoa powder and salt.
 Pulse for 20 seconds until well incorporated.

-Add in corn syrup and vanilla extract and pulse until smooth.
+Add in corn syrup and vanilla extract and process for 5 to 10 seconds.
+Lastly, pour in melted chocolate and pulse until smooth.

 Fill a piping bag with the frosting fitted with a round tip nozzle.